CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 4- Next, you will be **redirected to a new window displaying the default encryption options**.

 5- Here, you can **turn on the button**: *Add other's receivers' public keys*.
-A new window, called *Receivers public keys* will then appear on the left side fo the page.
-Herein which you can add multiple public encryption keys:
+A new window called *Receiver public keys* will then appear on the page's left side.
+Here you can add multiple public encryption keys:

 * Open your public key using Notepad or another text files reader.
 Copy the public key, **paste it** into the appropriate window, and click on *Add receiver public key*.
-* Now, on the right side of the page, under *Public key* , you will see the public key listed.
+* Now, you will see the public key listed on the right side of the page.

 * If, for example, you plan to share your data with a collaborator, you can add a second public key.
 Let's assume that your collaborator shared their public key with you via email.
-First, your should copy the public key and pasted it in the *Receiver key window*.
+First, your should copy the public key and paste it into the *Receiver keys public window*.
 Next, we clicked on *Add receiver key*.
 Now you can see two keys listed in the right window.